jeremyong/gal/docs/index.md

     }, p12, p3);
 ```

-If needed, a custom multivector of can be easily created manually in the geometric model of your choosing.
+If needed, a custom multivector can be easily created manually in the geometric model of your choosing.
 For example:

 ```c++
 using algebra = gal::pga;
 entity<algebra, double, 0b11, 0b101> my_multivector{3.2, 1.2};
 ```

 This creates the quantity \(3.2e_{01} + 1.2_{02})\ and can be used in a compute context like any other entity (concrete or otherwise).
-The basis elements are expressed as a bitfield with lower indices corresponding with lesser significant bits.
+The basis elements are expressed as a bitfield with the lower indices corresponding to the least significant bits.
 It is important that they be specified *in ascending order* as this is not currently checked.
 Internally, all multivectors, polynomials, and indeterminates are kept sorted to achieve optimal compiler throughput and many algorithms may break if this total ordering is not respected.

 ## Roadmap